-Through the odds ratio, it is proven that there is an influence between shopping experience and opinions about online sales helping consumers make purchases.
-This is evidenced by the results of the odds ratio (lower) in the first, second, and third rows, respectively, which are 0.289, 0.917, 0.177 <1,000 (see Table 8).
-Because the result is < 1000, then H3 is accepted which states that there is an influence between the shopping experience and the ease of buying online.
-It can be interpreted that consumers who have an online shopping experience experience the convenience of shopping online.
-The results of this study support the previous research conducted by Alfin (2021).
-In his research, he explains that the use of e-commerce helps in the shopping process, because there is a change in consumer behavior, from those who previously liked to shop offline, now switch to online purchases.
+Through the odds ratio, it is proven that there is an influence between shopping experience and opinions (agree or disagree) about online sales helping consumers make purchases.
+This is e 24 need by the results of the odds ratio as shown in Table 7.
+It can be seen that the lower values for the first, second, and third rows are 0.289, 0.917, 0.177 < 1.000, respectively.
+A lower value of less than 1.000 indicates a relationship between the variables being compared, namely the shopping experience variable and the statement of the convenience of online shopping.
+Because the lower value is <1.000, H3 is accepted, which states that consumers who have online shopping experience affect (agree or disagree) with easy statements in making online purchases.